folkzb/magalu/script-qa/cli-doc/network/subnets/subnets/delete/help.md

 ## Product catalog:
 - Flags:
 - -h, --help               help for delete
-- --subnet-id anyValue   Subnet Id: Id of the Subnet to delete
+- --subnet-id string   Subnet Id: Id of the Subnet to delete (required)
-- Use --subnet-id=help for more details (required)
 - -v, --version            version for delete

 ## Other commands:
 - Global Flags: